Regex Tester Online — Free Tool

 What is Regex Tester?

-Regex Tester is an online tool that helps you develop and test regular expressions (regex) in real-time against custom sample texts with visual highlighting.
+Regex Tester is an online developer tool that develop and test Regular Expressions (Regex) in real-time against custom sample texts with visual highlighting.

 How do I use the Regex Tester?